GoodGuide/pinglish/README.md

   agains my MySQL database," "Can I create/read keys in Redis," or "How many docs are in my ElasticSearch index?"

-0. The response __must__ return within 29 seconds.
-This is one second less than the default timeout for many monitoring services.

 0. The response __must__ return an `HTTP 200 OK` status code if all health checks pass.